Child Protection and Safeguarding Children Policy for Parents and Carers

-Johnson Fold will strive to ensure that all pupils remain safe and free from harm, and the school is committed to playing a full and active part in the multi-agency approach to child protection concerns.
-Additionally, the school has a legal duty to safeguard and promote the welfare of children, and to have a child protection policy and procedures in place, which should be shared with parents, to address concerns about the safety and protection of children.
+Johnson Fold strives to ensure that all pupils remain safe and free from harm.
+We are committed to playing a full and active part in the multi-agency approach to child protection concerns.
+Additionally, the school has a legal duty to safeguard and promote the welfare of children, and have to have a child protection policy and procedures in place, which should be shared with parents, to address concerns about the safety and protection of children.

 Children have a right to be safe.

 Parents have a right to be informed.

 Children are best protected when parents and school can work together.